Étienne Maurice Gérard: Campaigns of 1813–1814

 In the campaign of 1813, in command of a division, he took part in the battle of Lützen and at the battle of Bautzen where he was placed in front of the Spree, so as to link up with corps of the extreme right.
 After ferocious combat, this corps was forced to retreat.
 Macdonald, judging that this development compromised his vanguard commanded by Gérard, sent him the order to retreat "on the contrary" replied Gérard to the bearer of the order, "instead of withdrawing, we must advance and I will answer for the success of the day".
 He then gave orders to attack and the positions were retaken.
 Gérard continued to serve with Macdonald during his independent operations, at Goldberg he repeated what he had done at Bautzen, ignoring orders to retreat and launching an assault that put the enemy to rout.
 He then fought at the battle of Leipzig (in which he commanded the XI Corps) where he was gravely wounded.
 After the battle of Bautzen, he was created by Napoleon a count of the Empire.

 In the Campaign in north-east France (1814), he proved to be one of Napoleon's most capable and energetic subordinates.
 Gérard prepared Phalsbourg for defense then took command of a division in II Corps which fought at Brienne and then La Rothière where Gérard demonstrated superb defensive skill by repelling a series of attacks from numerically superior coalition forces on the French right flank.
-He won still greater distinction at Mormant and Montereau, in which he took over command of II Corps from Marshal Victor.
+He won still greater degrees of distinction at Mormant, Nangis, Valjouan and Montereau, in which he took over command of II Corps from Marshal Victor.
 During the final phase of the campaign, Gérard continued to distinguish himself, winning at the bridge of Guillotière, putting himself in the thick of the action at a skirmish around Vendeuvre and fighting with his corps at Saint-Dizier.